Bible translations into Burmese: Judson (BJB)

 The Judson Bible is available in the YouVersion app, the Bible Society of Myanmar app, and on multiple websites, including Bible.com and the Bible Society of Myanmar website.

-U Tun Nyein
+Tun Nyein

 A translation by U Tun Nyein, a government translator, of the New Testament from the English Revised Version was published by Hanthawaddy Press in 1903.
 This was later revised and published by the British and Foreign Bible Society in 1909.